affectsai/ardt/README.md

 __Step 2: Configuration__

-Configure that paths to your AER datasets in the `ardt_config.yaml` file.
-In your project root, create a file named `ardt_config.yaml` like so:
+Configure the paths to your AER datasets in the `ardt_config.yaml` file.
 ```yaml
 {
     # Some ARDT dataset implementation may need to preprocess the raw data.
 When this happens, it'll store